Lilies – China Solar Building – “Solar Building Design Competition”

 – resistance to various climate conditions and to pollution

 – silent operation

 – possibility of integration with conventional systems (i.e. methane gas burners).

 Passive solar solutions

-The facades allow sunlight be transmitted into the dwellings, an additional contribution comes from sunlight reflection by water.
-The courtyard’s top is covered so to trap the heat passing through staircases and other openings on the facades.
+The facades allow sunlight to be transmitted into the dwellings, an additional contribution comes from sunlight reflection by water.
+The courtyard’s top is covered so as to trap the heat passing through staircases and other openings on the facades.

 The main heating source is provided by ground heat pumps, fully powered by a series of Stirling engine units, thus reducing the net CO2 production to zero.

-Natural ventilation is incremented by exploiting the depression effect produced by the wing shaped “concentrator” over the courtyards; the thermal mass of the water basin also contributes to the cooling effect.
+Natural ventilation is incremented by exploiting the depression effect produced by the wing-shaped “concentrator” over the courtyards; the thermal mass of the water basin also contributes to the cooling effect.

 All images © Bianchini & Lusiardi associati

 Usable area of dwellings: from 37 up to 76 sqm.